How to Become a Mid-Level Prescriber in South Carolina

 Physician Assistant Collaborative Practice Agreement Requirements: At the time of this blog post, physician assistants are not able to practice in the State of South Carolina without a supervising physician.
 Supervision requirements for physician assistants in the State of South Carolina require the physician to specifically list out the delegated medical acts that he/she approved the physician assistant to carry out.
 Furthermore, there could be requirements for the supervising physician of a physician assistant to require that the physician assistant is physically located at the same site or a percentage of clinical charts are reviewed, depending on the stipulations set forth in the supervisory agreement.
 Supervisory forms for physician assistants can be found on the South Carolina Board of Medical Examiners website and are available for reference here and here.

-Register for state prescriptive authority: The state prescriptive authority registration must be completed AFTER you receive your license number.
+3. Register for prescriptive authority: The state prescriptive authority registration must be completed AFTER you receive your license number and collaborative agreement.
 You may fill out the state prescriptive authority application at the applicable board and may utilize the links above for convenience.

 Moving to a new practice as an Existing Mid-level provider: